mvpoirier/mvpoirier.github.io/physics.md

 published: true
 ---

-I hope you find some use from the physics resources shared below.
-If you are interested in continuing the conversation and chatting more, you can find me on [Twitter](https://twitter.com/mvpoirier){:target="_blank"} and [LinkedIn](https://www.linkedin.com/in/mvpoirier8){:target="_blank"}.

----

 ### Mike's Physics Stuff
 Resources I've developed over the years to support teaching and student learning.
 - [DP Physics Resources](/physics_dp)